DEPARTMENT 2 - DAIRY CATTLE

 Schedule of Events:

-- Open Best Bred & Owned of the Color Breeds – Vince Neville Memorial Award will be chosen after the conclusion of the Color Breed Show.
+- Best Bred & Owned of the Color Breeds – Vincent Neville Memorial Award will be chosen.

-- Holstein Best Bred & Owned – David Mattocks Memorial will be chosen immediately following the Holstein Grand Champion.
+- Holstein Best Bred & Owned – Dave Mattocks Memorial Award will be chosen.

 - All remaining entries may leave the Fairgrounds on Monday, Labor Day, after 6:00 PM. *No trailers will be allowed on the grounds before the designated departure time.
 The loading of equipment or animals early is not permitted.*